 Any health provider employed or subcontracted by The Health Plan or a mental health provider that has determined a patient poses a serious danger of violence to others shall take reasonable actions to protect the potential victim(s) of that danger (AHCCCS AMPM 960).

 9.6.1 Duty to Protect Potential Victims of Physical Harm

-When a health provider employed or subcontracted by The Health Plan or a provider of a mental health provider determines, or under applicable professional standards, reasonably should have determined that a patient poses a serious danger to others, they bear a duty to exercise care to protect the foreseeable victim of that danger.
-The foreseeable victim need not be specifically identified by the patient, but may be someone who would be the most likely victim of the patient’s violent conduct.
+All providers, regardless of their specialty or area of practices, have a duty to protect others against a member’s potential danger to self and/or danger to others.
+When a provider determines, or under applicable professional standards, reasonably should have determined, that a member poses a serious danger to self or others, the provider has a duty to exercise care to protect others against imminent danger of a patient harming themselves or others.
+The foreseeable victim need not be specifically identified by the member but may be someone who would be the most likely victim of the member’s dangerous conduct.

-- Taking reasonable steps to initiate proceedings for voluntary or involuntary hospitalization, if appropriate, and in accordance with Section 12.9 - Pre-petition Screening, Court Ordered Evaluation and Court Ordered Treatment; or
+- Taking reasonable steps to initiate proceedings for voluntary or involuntary hospitalization, if appropriate, and in accordance with AMPM Policy 320-U, or

 - Taking any other precautions that a reasonable and prudent health provider would take under the circumstances.